cferko/artificer/player/README.md

 Fresh copies of new notebooks will be copied into the corresponding directories as the story progresses.

 Each folder also contains the checkpoints and logs for the player.
 These individual logs are periodically aggregated and combined in the /home/logs folder.
+Only a given player can write to his/her own log.